 The duo's concerts include Athens Concert Hall, Southbank for the WOW Festival, Blackheath Halls, Steinway Hall, Fairfield Halls, St John's Smith Square, St Martin-in-the-Fields.
 In 2017 Yale University used their home recording of their edited manuscript of African American composer Helen Eugenia Hagan in a commemorative video of the composer's life and work.
 In 2021 WQXR radio station in New York picked the same revival recording of the work for their Hear Me Out curated series.
 Other broadcasts include BBC Radio 3, Scala Radio, Greek national radio stations ERA-1, ERA-3 and on an array of radio stations across North America.

-2023 will find them back in the recording studio for Hugh Shrapnel's project with music for solo piano and for two pianos.
-They will also be premiering a work by composer Elena Pavlea at Athens Concert Hall (Polychoros, 19/5/2023), and organising a day-long festival of presentations and performances on the theme of silenced, forgotten, and repressed music at City, University of London (TBA, 2023).
-In late 2022, the duo began the 'House of Pianos' YouTube series with interviews of composers and pianists.
+2023 found them back in the recording studio for Hugh Shrapnel's project with music for solo piano and for two pianos.
+They also premiered a work by composer Elena Pavlea at Athens Concert Hall (G.Marinos Hall, 19/5/2023) which attracted the Greek media attention.
+They will be organising a day-long festival of presentations and performances on the theme of silenced, forgotten, and repressed music at City, University of London (TBA, 2023-24).
+In late 2022, the duo began the 'House of Pianos' YouTube series with interviews of composers and pianists which is set to resume in the fall 2023.
+Currently, they are preparing recordings of new works for piano duo by Hugh Benham to be featured on the United Music Publishing website (see here)